-Construction of isometric scale showing main divisions of 10mm and smaler divisions of 1mm, also showing the leading angles.
-Helping view/s such as triangles, pentagon, hexagon etc. can be drawn using scale 1:1 or isometric scale.
-Hidden lines are not required in isometric projection.

-Isometric projections (drawn to isometric scale) of solids such as cube, regular prism and pyramids (triangular, square, pentagonal and hexagonal), cone, cylinder, sphere, hemi-sphere, frustum of right regular pyramids (triangular, square, pentagonal, hexagonal) and cone, when they are cut by a plane parallel to the base.
-The axis of the solid should be either perpendicular to H.P./VP or parallel to HP and VP both.
-(Indicate the direction of viewing)

-Combination of two solids (except "frustum" of Pyramids and Cone) Keeping the base side parallel or perpendicular to H.P./V.P. and placed centrally together, but in no case the common axis of both the solids should be given parallel to H.P.
+- Construction of isometric scale showing main divisions of 10mm and smaller divisions of 1mm, also showing the leading angles.
+Drawing helping view/s such as triangles, pentagon, hexagon etc using isometric scale. - (ii) Isometric projections (drawn to isometric scale) of solids such as cube, regular prism and pyramids (triangular, square, pentagonal and hexagonal), cone, cylinder, sphere, hemi-sphere, frustum of right regular pyramids (triangular, square, pentagonal, hexagonal) and cone, when they are cut by a plane parallel to the base.
+The axis of the solid should be either perpendicular to H.P. / VP or parallel to HP and VP both.
+(Indicate the direction of viewing) - (iii) Combination of two solids (except "frustum" of Pyramids and Cone) Keeping the base side parallel or perpendicular to H.P./V.P. and placed centrally together, axis of both the solids should not be given parallel to H.P.

-Note: Question on single solid will be asked in vertical position only.
+Note: (1) Question on frustum will be asked in vertical position only.